-As of the 2024 annual grants, the Corporation will incorporate a relative Total Shareholder Return (rTSR) indicator in the Performance Share Unit Plan ("PSU Plan").
-The Corporation's Total Shareholder Return will be benchmarked against a group of industry peers over a three-year period.
-The rTSR component will have an introductory weight of 10%, while the Return on Capital Employed indicator will be decreased to 60% and the ESG-related indicator will be increased to 30%.
-All three indicators will be measured over a three-year period.
-The calibration and list of publicly traded industry peer companies for the rTSR will be disclosed annually, starting with the Fiscal 2024 Management Proxy Circular.
+With respect to the 2024 annual grants, the Corporation incorporated a relative Total Shareholder Return ("rTSR") indicator in the Performance Share Unit Plan ("PSU Plan").
+The Corporation's Total Shareholder Return will be benchmarked against a group of industry peers over a three (3) year period.
+The rTSR component has an introductory weight of 10%, while the Return on Capital Employed indicator was decreased to 60% and the ESG-related indicator was increased to 30%.
+All indicators will be measured over a three (3) year period.
+The applicable multiplier and list of publicly traded industry peer companies for the rTSR can be found in Section 5.1.5 of the Circular under the Performance Share Unit section.